Lexikos/dbgp/README.md

 # dbgp

-[DBGp](http://xdebug.org/docs-dbgp.php) client scripts for AutoHotkey_L.
+[DBGp](http://xdebug.org/docs-dbgp.php) client scripts for AutoHotkey.

-These scripts have been written and tested for [AutoHotkey_L](https://github.com/Lexikos/AutoHotkey_L), but may also work with other (non-AutoHotkey) debugger engines.
+These scripts have been written and tested for [AutoHotkey](https://github.com/Lexikos/AutoHotkey_L), but may also work with other (non-AutoHotkey) debugger engines.

 ## dbgp.ahk